Nathy-M/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines containing pattern "root" and  lines after them
+display lines that do not contai pattern bin